pryv/dev-pryv.io-opener/src-dest/README.md

 - `yarn api` start the API server on port 3000 (default)
 - `yarn mail` start the mail service

-For development en debugging purposes
+#### For development and debugging purposes

-- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://l.rec.la:4443 in this case you migh want to use `./configs/rec-la.json`
+- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://l.rec.la:4443 in this case you migh want to use `configs/rec-la.json`
-- `yarn local` is the equivalent of running `yarn pryv` + `yarn proxy` and `./configs/rec-la.json` This setup is usefull to test pryv fully local.
+- `yarn local` is the equivalent of running `yarn pryv` + `yarn proxy` using `configs/rec-la.json` This setup is usefull to test pryv fully local.
 Once started you can test the authortiztaion process on [App-Web-Access](http://pryv.github.io/app-web-access/?pryvServiceInfoUrl=https://l.rec.la:4443/reg/service/info) the pryvServiceInfoUrl being: `https://l.rec.la:4443/reg/service/info`

 ### Options & Customization